omkar3141/demo_mesh_nw_sim/README.md

 Refer to existing [Bluetooth Mesh Babblesim tests](https://github.com/zephyrproject-rtos/zephyr/tree/main/tests/bsim/bluetooth/mesh) for more inspiration.
 The existing tests are not based on network topology, and they assume all devices can communicate with all other devices.

-## Limitations

-This networking simulation demonstration uses Zephyr's link layer for simplicity.
-Currently, it is not possible to use SoftDevice controller for Babblesim simulation.
-However, as Bluetooth Mesh operates at higher protocol layer above the controller, such simulation can be a great tool to understand functioning of Bluetooth Mesh networking.

 ### Important Notes